rdfshapes/shacl-sparql/README.md

 # SHACL2SPARQL

-SHACL2SPARQL is a prototype Java implementation of the algorithm described in *Validating SHACL constraints over a SPARQL endpoint* (Corman, FLorenzano, Reutter and Savkovic), ISWC 19 (to appear).
+SHACL2SPARQL is a prototype Java implementation of the algorithm described in *Validating SHACL constraints over a SPARQL endpoint* (Corman, FLorenzano, Reutter and Savkovic), ISWC 19.

 It allows validating an RDF exposed as a SPARQL endpoint against a possibly recursive [SHACL](https://www.w3.org/TR/shacl/) schema, based on the semantics for recursive SHACL shapes defined in